-Details of the effluent discharge qualities modelled during the operational phase are outlined in section 5.8.2.
+Details of the effluent discharge qualities modelled during the operational phase are outlined in section 5.2.2.
 Results indicate that the plume created by the effluent discharge will be subject to significant dispersion with a 20 fold dilution achieved within 50m of the diffuser and between a 33 and 100 fold dilution within 500m of the diffuser.
-Based on a maximum suspended sediment load of 89mg/l, a worst case scenario would show a minimum dilution rate of 33 fold within 500m of the diffuser.
-This is an increase of up only 2.7mg/l above a minimum background concentration of between 4 mg/l and 15 mg/l.
+The specification of the discharge is to remain below 35mg/l (95 percentile) and not to exceed a maximum suspended sediment load of 89mg/l, a worst case scenario would show a minimum dilution rate of 33 fold within 500m of the diffuser.
+This is an increase of only 2.7mg/l above a minimum background concentration of between 4 mg/l and 15 mg/l.
 This is an almost imperceptible increase in the background turbidity at this distance.
 The majority of effluent diluting will occur to below 5 mg/l within 50m of the outfall.
-A radius of 500m is equivalent to an area of approximately 0.2km2 or 0.07% of the total SAC area.
+A radius of 500m is equivalent to an area of approximately $0.2km^2$ or 0.07% of the total SAC area.
+If the discharge levels of other water quality parameters are applied to this modelled plume dispersion, the resulting elevation of DIN, MRP and BOD will all remain below the Environmental Objectives Regulations, 2009 require to achieve a 'Good' water quality status.
+For a BOD discharge of between $25mg/l O_2$ (95 percentile) and $50mg/l O_2$ (Table 3-1), the modelled dilution of the plume would result in a maximum elevation of 2.5mg/l $O_2$ within 50m and 1.5-0.5mg/l $O_2$ within 500m and maintain an ambient background below $4mg/l O_2$ for these transitional waters.

 The modelling of the discharge shows that the discharge from the Marine Diffuser will disperse and dissipate over a large area.
-The dispersed discharge is not predicted to impact the reefs features within the Ireland Eye SAC which is approximately 900m from the diffuser location.
+The dispersed discharge is not predicted to directly impact the reefs features within the Ireland Eye SAC which is approximately 900m from the diffuser location.
 Therefore the overall impact is predicted to be none or negligible and have no impact on the conservation objectives of the Reefs within the SAC.

-Whilst the plume from the effluent discharge is located within the SAC, the concentration of suspended sediments is predicted during the operational phase is to be below that detectable by this Annex II species and no impact to this qualifying species is expected.
+Whilst the plume from the effluent discharge is located within the SAC, the concentration of suspended sediments is predicted during the operational phase to be below that detectable by this Annex II species and no impact to this qualifying species is expected.